Skip to main content

 Create a virtual machine

-This tutorial guides you through the different methods of creating a virtual machine in your OpenIaaS environment.
+This tutorial guides you through the different methods for creating a virtual machine in your OpenIaaS environment.

 Introduction